News / Why I Stopped Using Collection Trackers and Sta...

 What I'm Not Paying For

-The other thing worth mentioning: it's a one time cost.
+The other thing worth mentioning: it's a one-time purchase.
 That's it.
 No monthly subscription bleeding money whether I'm in season or not.
 No worrying about animal limits.
 No losing access if I decide to take a break from breeding.

 One-time purchase, lifetime access, my data stays mine.
 After years of subscription fatigue from every other tool in my life, this was refreshing.